mlcommons/GaNDLF/CONTRIBUTING.md

 - Include tests for the code changes in your PR; if code coverage gets reduced, the merge will be triaged by admins.
 - Update documentation for the added functionality (if any).
 - Fill out PR template.

-## Details

-Please feel free to email us at gandlf@cbica.upenn.edu, where we will be more than happy to answer any and all questions.